ankitchoudhary-vcf/VCalculator-/index.md

 This is an chrome extension to use as a simple calculator right into the browser.
 This is just your simple calculator that will help you to mathematical manuplation or calculation's in your browser or computer.

 ### How to Use it

+If have developed any extensions before then you might be familiar with the process of loading an extension into your browser.
+If not then?
+Don’t worry I am explaining the process to you below

 1. Download this repository
 2. Extract the zip file
 3. Open any chromium based browser eg. Brave, Chrome, Edge etc